 It may be hard to tell a dislocated joint from a broken bone.
 Both are emergencies that need first aid treatment.

-Most dislocations can be treated in a doctor's office or emergency room.
+Most dislocations can be treated in your health care provider's office or an emergency room.
 You may be given medicine to make you sleepy and to numb the area.
 Sometimes, general anesthesia that puts you into a deep sleep is needed.

 When treated early, most dislocations do not cause permanent injury.